pbcornelius/sqlmagic/README.md

 #### Implementation

-`sql_magic.py` contains the main methods for statement execution, display, scheduling, etc, and `jdbc/odbc_magic.py` contain the driver specific implementations.
+`sql_magic.py` contains the main methods for statement execution, display, scheduling, etc, and `jdbc/odbc_magic.py` contain the driver specific implementations. `jdbc_fast.py` is a significantly faster implementation using [`java-rsagg`](https://github.com/pbcornelius/java-rsagg) and JPype's ndarrays to by-pass the slow `jaydebeapi.fetchall()`.
+In a 1,000,000-rows table with all data types, the performance improvement on my laptop is 4min 26s -> 24.1s.
+The performance improvement is larger for literal types than for Objects/Strings.
 The direct driver access allows easy extensions (e.g., support for additional data types).

 #### Use

 Connections are driver-specific.
 See the test files for MSSQL ODBC/H2 JDBC examples.
+For `jdbc_fast`, the [`java-rsagg`](https://github.com/pbcornelius/java-rsagg) JAR needs to be added to the class path (if you add it to the `jar` connection parameter, jaydebeapi will take care of that).

 Connections and cursors are kept alive until `%close` is called.
 The cursor can also be accessed from Python through `cursor`.